-The Company records compensation expense in the financial statements for equity-based awards based on the grant date fair value and an estimate of forfeitures derived from historical experience.
+The Company records compensation expense in the financial statements for equity-based awards based on the grant date fair value.
 Equity-based compensation expense is recognized under the straight-line method over the period that service is provided, which is generally the vesting term.
 Further information regarding equity awards can be found in Note J-Equity-Based Compensation.